AnaviTechnology/anavi-docs/anavi-info-uhat/anavi-info-uhat.md

 Follow the steps below to use the HTU21D I2C temperature and humidity sensor with ANAVI Info uHAT:

-* Connect HTU21D to any of the I2C slots on ANAVI Info uHAT using male to female Duport jumper wire.
+* Connect the BMP180 to any I2C slot on the ANAVI Info uHAT using male-to-female DuPont jumper wires.

-* Type in the following command and verify that the address of the sensor is listed:
+* Enter the following command and check if the sensor's address appears:

 ```
 sudo i2cdetect -y 1